ProfVenividivici/Amazon_Product_Review_Project/README.md

 guide product improvement, marketing strategies, and customer engagement.
 As Data Analyst at RetailTech Insights, we have been tasked with carrying out Exploratory Data Analysis on the given data set.

 ### Data Sources
-The primary source of Data used is Amazon Product Review.xlsx and this is a data that can be easily sourced from an open surce online from Kaggle among others.
+The primary source of Data used is Amazon Case Project New.xlsx and this is a data that can be easily sourced from an open surce online from Kaggle among others.

 <img src="Microsoft Excel Image.jpg" />